Bachelor of Disability Management (BDM)

 • Completion of a minimum of ten (10) 3-credit courses per year

-• Example 1: 4 courses in the Fall trimester, 3 courses in the Winter trimester, 3 courses in the Spring trimester.
+• Example: 4 courses in the Fall trimester, 3 courses in the Winter trimester, 3 courses in the Spring trimester

-• Completion of a minimum of five (5) 3-credit courses per year
+• Completion of five (5) 3-credit courses per year

 Information regarding the University’s flexible admissions process for students who do not meet the standard admission criteria can be found on the Admissions page